 Climb Score Card from our full article on the 14 Best Cycling Climbs in Japan (Hint, Not Mt Fuji!).

-[Climb Score Card from our full article on the 14 Best Cycling Climbs in Japan (Hint, Not Mt Fuji!).]
+Check out our full guide on the 14 Best Cycling Climbs in Japan (Hint, Not Mt Fuji!).

 More Rides & Reads

 - Ashikaga, Tochigi (5)

 - Famous Bike Routes in Japan (3)

 - Gunma Prefecture (15)